 - What other channels are you using?
 Offline advertising?
 Social networks?

 - Who are your competitors?
 What do they do well online (and potentially offline)?
-Look elsewhere if the SEO specialist doesn’t seem interested in learning about your business from a holistic standpoint.
+Look elsewhere if the SEO specialist doesn’t seem interested in learning about your business holistically.

 - It’s difficult to do good SEO without knowing a business’s goals, its customers, and other existing marketing efforts.
 SEO should complement your existing work.